Updated: Oct 13

 Sadlers Creek State Park is another beautiful park that sits along the shores of Lake Hartwell.
 Much like Lake Hartwell State Park, Sadlers Creek has two boat ramps, a 100-ft fishing pier, and RV and tent camping sites.
 Additionally, they also have a mountain biking trail and other trails that are open to hikers.

-For more information on the rivers, lakes, waterfalls, and mountains in South Carolina, head to our website lakehartwellcountry.com.
+For more information on the rivers, lakes, waterfalls, and mountains in South Carolina, take a look around our website or keep up with us on Facebook and Instagram.
+You can also stop by our visitor center in Pendleton!
 We'll see y'all soon!